 • Liquid Fertilizers: These are fast-acting and quickly provide nutrients, making them perfect for correcting deficiencies.
 However, they need to be applied more frequently and may wash out of the soil quicker.

 • Synthetic Fertilizers: These are manufactured and provide a more controlled and precise delivery of nutrients.
 They’re effective for specific nutrient applications but can be overused easily, potentially leading to toxicity.
+Synthetic fertilizers are suitable for hydroponic systems and coco coir.

 How to Adjust pH for Better Nutrient Absorption

-pH is one of the most overlooked aspects of plant nutrition.
-Even if you’re providing the right nutrients, if your pH is out of balance, your plant won’t be able to absorb them properly.
 For example, if the pH is too high (alkaline), your plant may struggle to absorb iron, manganese, and zinc.
 If it’s too low (acidic), your plant could have trouble with phosphorus and potassium.
-Here’s a quick guide for adjusting pH in your growing medium:
+Here’s a quick guide for adjusting pH in your growing medium to ensure that your plants can access and use the nutrients with no problems at all.

 • For Soil: Maintain a pH range of 6.0–7.0.
 If it’s too high, use pH down (phosphoric acid) to lower it.
 If it’s too low, use pH up (potassium hydroxide) to raise it.